ShaneCDev/mgsreviews/README.md

     - Clicking on the "Leave A Review" button takes the user to a new page with a review form to fill out and upon submitting the review is saved and displayed succesfully.
     - Reviews are displayed and paginated so that there is only three reviews showing at a time.
     - The edit button works as intended as it takes the user to the edit review page and allows them to edit their review and save it as they see fit.
+    - The delete button works as intended, when a user clicks it a modal will pop up asking them are they sure as this action cannot be undone.
+Clicking the delete button within the modal will then delete the review.
 - ## Review Page
     - Upon submitting the review form the user is redirected back to the page they just came from and their review is there on display.
     - Users can only leave one review, so there is no double posts instead if they have already left a review they can edit the one they posted.